SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 myVector.push_back(32);
 ```

 This `.push_back(...)` syntax allows us to append values to our vector.
 Every time we call `push_back`, we're adding a value to the end of the list.
-After we call it 4 times, our vector has 4 items inside of it.
+This is the primary difference between arrays and vectors: an array has a fixed size, and a vector has a flexible size.
+After we call `push_back` 4 times, our vector has 4 items inside of it.
 To access those items, we use the same syntax as arrays:

 ```cpp
 cout << myVector[0] << endl;